plsatin/icingaweb2-module-puppetreports/README.md

 ### Global Configuration

-You can edit global configuration settings in Icinga Web 2 in `Configuration -> Modules -> puppetreports -> General`.
+You can edit global configuration settings in Icinga Web 2 in `Configuration -> Modules -> puppetreports -> Configuration`.

 Setting            | Description
 -------------------|-------------------